Armaan-1993/brad-js/headfirst-javascript.md

-Notes:
+# Notes On Headfirst JavaScript

- Chapter 1;
+# Chapter 1;
-* varible names = small letter or _.
+* Varible names should beign with a small letter .
+It can have ```_``` .
 However , one musn't use _ unless really necessary .
-Use camel casing instead
+Use camel casing instead for joining two words for variable names
 * page 15 (doubt);